 The Faroe Islands, EU, and the Arctic

-Strategically located where the North Atlantic meets the Arctic, the Faroe Islands are one of the European Union’s closest neighbours in Northern Europe.
+Strategically located where the North Atlantic meets the Arctic, the Faroe Islands are one of Europe’s closest neighbours to the Arctic.
 The Faroe Islands governs a maritime area of 274,000 km2, with a continental shelf area of 301,000 km2, at the centre of one of the world’s most productive and sustainably managed fisheries regions.

 Among the mainstays of the EU’s engagement in the Arctic is the Framework Programme for Research and Innovation which is among the EU’s most important tools to foster knowledge and development in the Arctic.

 Faroese researchers are active in projects examining climate change, the ocean and marine resources, energy and IT, as well as social and demographic trends and health issues, all with direct relevance for enhancing our common understanding of the Arctic region.
 Some of these projects are: EduArctic, ArcticHubs, ARCSAR, INTERACT, ClimeFish, PrimeFish, Blue-Action and AtlantOS.